ogdenpm/intel80tools/readme.txt

 Update 18-May-2017   minor reorganisation of isis toolbox v1.0 to use nested packed files
 		     standardised on packed files naming convention to tool_ver_all.src
+Update 8-Jun-2017    Updated thames to use 8080 emulation.
+This allows basic to be run
+		     Added isis toolbox 2.0 and a new version of relst.pl